allensuvorov/CS50_web_project_network/README.md

 Idea for likes:
 - many-to-many: create a third model to store likes: userID-postID
 - add a "likes" field that will store userUDs in as SET type
+- Khabibs instagram account probably has a billion likes.
+- He has 4K posts, each with about 0.5 million likes.